Celiac disease is rather prevalent in people in North America, but did you know that celiac disease can occur in dogs as well?

 Many joint problems are the result of weak collagen, and ascorbic acid (vitamin C) is one of the key components of collagen.

-Now, in dogs, vitamin C can be produced by the liver.
+Now, vitamin C can be produced by the liver in dogs.
 However, the liver depends on nutrients coming from the small intestine to function properly.

 It is obvious then if the small intestine is not healthy and cannot absorb enough nutrients, the liver will suffer.
 And when the liver is not functioning properly, the joints may eventually be affected.